uppsala-makerspace/loerdagskurser/docs/volontaerer/README.md

     - Course leader: [become a course leader](bli_kursledare.md).
     - Coordinator: [become a coordinator](bli_samordnare.md).

+## 🇸🇪 Hur viktigt är det att kunna prata Svenska? 🇬🇧 How important is it to be able to speak Swedish?

+=== "🇸🇪"

+    Inte.

+    Kurserna är undervisa på Svenska, så inget möjlighet att slippa detta.
+    Men, alla gäster kan prata Engelska.
+    Att blir volontär är en bra sätt att öva svenska.

+=== "🇬🇧"

+    Not.

+    The courses are taught in Swedish, so there is no avoiding it.
+    However, all our participants can speak English.
+    Volunteering is a great way to practice Swedish.

 ## 🇸🇪 Vad är riktlinjer för volontärer? 🇬🇧 What are guidelines for volunteers?

 === "🇸🇪"